At the rear of the attractive Old Campbelltown Courthouse, constructed in 1887, is a modern extension, built in 1991.

 Surprisingly, most of it is brick (which is somewhat unusual for latter day public buildings) and it doesn’t look too bad.

-The big challenge for the architect at the time was how to blend the charm of the original brick and stone Victorian style with the modern more functional brick format of the new extension.
+The big challenge for the architects at the time was how to blend the charm of the original brick and stone Victorian style with the modern more functional brick format of the new extension.

 Please knock this grotesque concrete monstrosity of an entrance down!